rdkcentral/firebolt-apis/requirements/specifications/hardware/hdmi-input.md

   }
 ```

-## 7. Input Device OSD Name Notification
+## 7. Input Source OSD Name Notification
-The `HDMIInput` module **MUST** have an `onInputOSDNameChanged` notification that fires when any HDMI input device changes its OSD Name.
+The `HDMIInput` module **MUST** have an `onSourceOSDNameChanged` notification that fires when any HDMI input device changes its OSD Name.

 This notification **MUST** have an object payload.